fbpx

 1. You’ll actually make money.

-Journalism and communication both landed on the list of the 50 majors that offer the highest earnings.
 Gone are the days when communication grads had to toil with ink-stained fingertips in newspaper bullpens for little pay.
 Today, opportunities abound for the communication grad, and they are wider reaching and better paying than ever.
-For example, the 2015 median pay for writers was more than $60,000, editors and public relations specialists more than $56, 000 and for technical writers it was more than $70,000.
+For example, the 2022 median pay for writers was $73,150, editors $73,080, public relations specialists $67,440 and for technical writers it was $79,960.
 Many communication grads also pursue careers in law and politics.

 1. Your creativity and new ideas will be valued.